ruby-hyperloop/todo-tutorial/README.md

 + Changes on the client are mirrored on the server.
 + Changes to models on the server are synchronized with all participating browsers.
 + Data access is is protected by a robust *policy* mechanism.

+>*What is Model?
+ActiveRecord models are Ruby classes that are backed by a database.
+Rails automatically generates the necessary SQL code for you.
+So when you say `Todo.active` Rails generates the appropriate SQL and turns the result of the query into appropriate Ruby data structures.*

+>*Hyperloop Models are extensions of ActiveRecord models that synchronize the data between the client and server automatically for you.
+So now when you say `Todo.active` it works the same whether you are executing on the server or the client.*

 Okay lets see it in action: